galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 ### Determining what Chemistry our Data Contains

-To perform the demultiplexing, we need to tell **RNA STAR Solo** where to look in the R1 FASTQ to find the cell barcodes.
+To perform the demultiplexing, we need to tell **RNA STARsolo** where to look in the R1 FASTQ to find the cell barcodes.
 We can do this by simply counting the number of basepairs in any read of the R1 files.

 > ### {% icon question %} Question
 > Peek at one of the R1 FASTQ files using the {% icon galaxy-eye %} symbol below the dataset name.